fablabbcn/smartcitizen-iscape-docs/docs/Living Lab Station.md

 !!! info "Sensor Analysis Framework"
     Learn more about the sensors calibration on the [Sensor Analysis Framework](/Sensor%20Analysis%20Framework) section.

+!!! warning
+    We keep track internally of all sensor deployments and it is very important not to swap the internal components between Station to avoid mismatchs on the calibration data.

 ## Power

 The kit has a battery life of 12 hours as is intended as a backup solution only.
 That's why a power supply needs to be installed as decribed below.